The ads above are Google-sponsored;

 8. Page 56 and Page 57, Appendix E: Again, far too complicated & involved for the average owner.
 I suggest leaving it intact for reference, but using the following method to replace the entire Appendix E:

 a.
 Burnish contacts with contact burnishing tool or, very fine grade SANDpaper (360), follow by 500.
-Burnishing does NOT mean sanding the contact hardly at all.
+Burnishing does not mean sanding the contact hardly at all....it is not much more than a cleaning-up.
+Notice the grit grades I recommend.

 b.
 Clean the contacts with a single drop of a good fast evaporating solvent, placed on a non-glazed tiny piece of absorbable non-linting paper.

 c.
-Adjust the "bending bar" for 14.1 to 14.3 at high rpm (higher perhaps 14.4-14.5 for Panasonic battery), at roughly 70 degrees at the regulator (before the bike engine block is fully heated)...as measured at the previously and recently fully charged battery.
-Do NOT
+Adjust the "bending bar" for 14.1 to 14.3 at high rpm (higher, perhaps 14.4 for a Panasonic or Odyssey battery), at approximately 70 degrees at the regulator (before the bike engine block is fully heated) ...as measured at the previously and recently fully charged battery.
+Do not short-circuit any part of the regulator.
+Use needle nosed pliers.

-11. Page 63: An 8 ampere fuse may be found in the connector leading to the accessory socket, as well as on some factory (let alone aftermarket) accessory leads.
+11. Page 63: An 8 ampere fuse may be found in the connector leading to the accessory socket, as well as on some factory (and aftermarket) accessory leads.

-12. Page 64: The neutral switch is BELOW, underside, of the 5 speed transmission.
+12. Page 64: The neutral switch is below, underside, on the 5 speed transmission.

-15. Page 68, last paragraph on left, & first paragraph on the right: There is a MUCH more complex operation of the capacitor also involved, that I am not surprised was not noted.
+15. Page 68, last paragraph on left, & first paragraph on the right: There is a much more complex operation of the capacitor also involved, that I am NOT surprised was not noted.
 Most think that the only purpose of the capacitor is to reduce the sparking/arcing at the points; but, this is not so.
-YES, the capacitor (condenser) DOES reduce sparking.
-BUT.... at the instant the points open, the capacitor, having previously been shorted by the points, is now exposed to one end of the primary winding of the ignition coil, said coil & iron core likely fully saturated with a large magnetic field.
+Yes, the capacitor (condenser) does reduce sparking.
+But.... at the instant the points open, the capacitor, having previously been shorted by the points, is now exposed to one end of the primary winding of the ignition coil.
+The coil & iron core are likely fully saturated with a large magnetic field.
 The other end of the primary winding coil is connected to the battery & thus a complete circuit is had.
 The capacitor allows a current flow from the coil primary winding as the magnetic field collapses, to ground, through the capacitor at the instant it appears (for a very short time period).
 This 'reverse' current greatly intensifies the transformation inside and between the primary and secondary coil windings that would otherwise be poor without the capacitor.
 The capacitor does this at the very instant of the points opening, the effect lasts only milliseconds, as the capacitor 'charges up'.
 The capacitor, in a complex manner as the points open, will charge, with some energy in the coil being lost as the process repeats back & forth for a very short period of time as the spark plug fires.
 The process repeats somewhat differently, as the coil primary current oscillates while diminishing, until it falls off to zero.
 What I have said here is not exactly what happens, but I am trying to simplify the explanation.
 The result is what is called a "damped waveform".
 Damped means just what you might think, if thinking of mechanical shock absorbers in your bike's suspension.
 For our purposes here, just assume the electric output looks like a sine wave train, with each succeeding sine wave being considerably smaller in amplitude.
+It is an AC (alternating current) waveform, and the coil can act, and does act, like a voltage step-up transformer (a LARGE step-up!!).
+An electrical/electronics engineer would think of the circuit as a Low-Q resonant circuit....which I am not hardly going to get into, here!

 If the condenser should fail by opening internally (fully or partially) or by a broken wire; there will be rapid burning & pitting of the points.
-There will be a large DEcrease in high voltage output from the coil.
+There will be a large decrease in high voltage output from the coil.
 Should the capacitor short circuit, the system will have no spark output to the spark plugs.
-Capacitors will usually fail as either an open or a short or sometimes the short is not complete & the capacitor would check as 'leaky'...that is, some resistance below near infinity on an ohmmeter.
-Capacitors CAN fail intermittently, often with temperature change.
-Rarely, a capacitor may fail by a REDUCTION of its capacitance (partial internal opening)...this allows higher than normal pitting of the points.
+Capacitors will usually fail as either an open or a short or sometimes the short is not complete & the capacitor would test as 'leaky'...that is, some resistance below near infinity on an ohmmeter.
+Capacitors can fail intermittently, often with temperature change.
+Rarely, a capacitor may fail by a reduction of its capacitance (partial internal opening)...this allows higher and faster than normal pitting of the points.
 The best test is to replace it.

-17. One particular thing about the Chitech manual annoys me...many of the schematic diagrams for specific bike models are not sharply printed.
-I do have a number of the schematics on the website that you are reading this on, that are much sharper & easier to use, & most are in .pdf format, making them MUCH more usable.
+17. One particular thing about the Chitech manual annoys me...many of the schematic diagrams for specific bike models are not sharply printed, they are blurred some, or think about it as out of focus.
+I do have a number of the schematics on this Snowbum website that are much sharper & easier to use, & most are in quite large pdf format, making them much more usable.
 I also have links to other diagrams.

-Do NOT let my criticisms keep you from purchasing this manual.
+Do not let my criticisms keep you from purchasing the manual.

 Appendix I contains the 1975-1976 error sketch.